Skip to content

 • Pier

-• If in seamless mode, the fade in part of the crossfade is done:
+• If seamless is true, the fade in part of the crossfade is done:

 • The sounds volume gets set to musicvolume - music[id] volume (essentially, as music[id] gets faded out, sounds volume increases until it reaches musicvolume)